cabelitos/file_keeper/README.md

 What is File Keeper ?
 ---------------------

-File keeper is a daemon that will create a directory at your home directory called file_keeper, everything that you save in this directory will have its changes saved individually in the .db directory.
-Making it very easy to track individual file changes.
-Don't worry about your O.S, the file keeper will run on: Linux, Windows and Mac OS.
+File keeper is a file tracking software that will record all file changes allowing the user to restore old versions of a given file.

+To keep track of your files is easy, just move them to the file_keeper directory localized at you home directory.

 What I need to compile it?
 --------------------------